msdotnetclr/play-pac4j-java-demo/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-play.png" width="300" />
 </p>

+# This forked project uses `play-pac4j-java-demo` as the base to test SAML IDP integration with https://samltest.id

+1. Non-SAML client configurations are removed from `app/modules/SecurityModule.java`, and SAML client configuration code is updated to reflect changes required for testing.
+2. The IDP SAML metadata document from samltest.id is added to `custom/samltest.id-providers.xml`
+3. Key/Cert files are extracted from `conf/samlKeystore.jks` for easy of viewing.
+Commands used are added to `custom/readme.txt`
+4. The auto-generated `sp-metadata.xml` file is copied from `target/sp-metadata.xml` to `custom/sp-metadata.example.txt` for reference.

+The sp-metadata.xml file is valid for 20 years but you may need to re-upload it to samltest.id (https://samltest.id/upload.php) so the SP can be recognized.

+# Below is the original README content

 This `play-pac4j-java-demo` project is a Java Play framework web app to test the [play-pac4j-java](https://github.com/pac4j/play-pac4j) security library with various authentication mechanisms: Facebook, Twitter, form, basic auth, CAS, SAML, OpenID Connect, JWT...

 ## Start & test